Emergency Child Custody Order Attorney in Chester County, PA

 Pennsylvania family law courts prefer for parents to resolve custody disputes with a judge’s intervention, but one can provide swift action in emergency situations.
 A judge can grant one parent emergency sole custody in cases of child abuse, domestic violence, child endangerment, and parental kidnapping.
 Given how serious these situations are, it is important to have a skilled attorney at your side to help you navigate the family law proceedings.

 At the Law Offices of Sheryl R. Rentz, P.C., our Chester County child custody attorney can use her knowledge and experience with local courts to explain your rights in a custody dispute.
 Whether you need to file for emergency custody or fight an emergency order, she will provide an honest assessment of your case and outline how to protect your relationship with your child.
-To discuss your case in a free consultation, call us toll-free at (866) 290-9292.
+To discuss your case in a free consultation, call us at (610) 645-0100.

 When Do Judges Issue Emergency Custody Orders?